CHUCK: You first came to came to California in 1954?

 CHUCK: I miss the Round House Delicatessen.
 I was buying these huge Italian cold-cut sandwiches at 13.
 Brisket too.
 I miss that damn brisket.
-Oh, and also in Kirkwood Plaza we had Joe the Pharmacist.
+Oh, and in Kirkwood Plaza we had Joe the pharmacist.

 VERLE: Oh, yeah.
 Invariably your mother would run out of one prescription or another, always in the middle of the night.
 Joe would come to the store to meet me and give us enough to last three or four days until I could get an appointment with the doctor.
 He’d go to prison today.